Randy Cunningham: 9th Grade Ninja: Broadcast

-A preview of Randy Cunningham: 9th Grade Ninja aired on Disney XD August 13, 2012.
+A preview of Randy Cunningham: 9th Grade Ninja aired on Disney XD on August 13, 2012.
 The official premiere was on September 17, 2012.
 Disney XD premiered the series on September 29, 2012, in Canada.
 The series premiered on October 4, 2012, on Disney XD in the UK and Ireland.
 It premiered in Australia on December 10, 2012, on Disney Channel and on April 10, 2014, on Disney XD.

 Reception

 Critical reception

 Emily Ashby of Common Sense Media gave the show 2 out of 5 stars; writing that "Violence isn't bloody and typically doesn't result in human injury, it won't have an upsetting effect on tweens."
 She also said that "There's a mild sexual tone to some of the content, including some innuendo and partial rear nudity on guys and revealing clothing on female characters."
 But she claims that "The series touches on relevant social issues like status and striving to fit in, so there's a fair amount of content you can talk about with your tweens afterward."